pelias-deprecated/dockerfiles/readme.md

 mkdir -p /tmp/data
 ```

-if you wish to change the location of your data directory you replace all instances of the path in your `docker-compose.yml`.
+if you wish to change the location of your data directory you can replace all instances of the path in your `docker-compose.yml`.

 each importer and service has a range of different options, detailed installation and configuration instructions can be found here: https://github.com/pelias/pelias/blob/master/INSTALL.md